G-S9N6DX06CF

 This does not however mean that male lions lack hunting skills.

-Males have to fend for themselves both before they take over a pride and after they have been displaced from one.
+Males must fend for themselves both before they take over a pride and after they have been displaced from one.

 Young males may form small bachelor groups that hunt together.